richardvdoost/bootstrap/README.md

 # Bootstrap

-Set up a new mac from scratch.
+Set up a new Mac from scratch.

 This script is an attempt to automate as many of the "new Mac setup activities" as possible.